PlasmaRaptor360/PlasmaRaptor360/README.md

 I’m @PlasmaRaptor360.
-I am student interested in Robotics, Electrical Engineering, and Computer Programming.
+I am a student interested in Robotics, Electrical Engineering, and Computer Programming.
 I hope that I can use technology to help society in the future.

 ## Engineering Skills
 - Soldering